ibm-cloud-docs/account/add_webhooks.md

 ## Adding Microsoft Teams webhooks to a distribution list
 {: #add-microsoft-teams-webhook}

-Adding Microsoft Teams webhooks to your distribution list is also available for you to receive account-wide {{site.data.keyword.Bluemix_notm}} notifications through them.
+Adding Microsoft Teams webhooks to your distribution list is also available for you to receive account-wide {{site.data.keyword.Bluemix_notm}} notifications.

 To create a webhook in the {{site.data.keyword.Bluemix_notm}} console, first create the incoming webhook in Microsoft Teams.
 This allows external apps to share content in Teams channels, and provides the unique URL where you can send the notification message text in the form of a JSON payload.
 You receive the notifications in the selected Teams channel in which you added the incoming webhook.
 For more information, see [Create Incoming Webhook](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet){: external}.